-Lack of Justifiable Reason for the Traffic Stop
+Lack of Reason for the Traffic Stop

 To pull you over, detain you, or arrest you for driving under the influence, a police officer must have what’s known as “probable cause.”
 That means there must be a reasonable basis for the officer to believe you were committing a crime before they can stop you, investigate, or arrest you for driving while drunk.